If you’re planning to watch the football in Liverpool but you can’t decide where to go, look no further than our guide.

 Liverpool’s iconic warehouse venue Camp & Furnace is one of the best places to watch the football in Liverpool.

 Football fans can look forward to an unrivalled atmosphere with rows of wooden benches keeping things nice and chilled.
-But when the celebrations kick off, playing it cool goes out the window and you’ll soon find yourself up on a bench invested in the fun!
+But when the celebrations kick off, playing it cool goes out the window and you’ll find yourself up on a bench in no time.

 Where: Wood Street, Liverpool